-- Onions, herbs – especially soft herbs like parsley, dill, tarragon, and basil.
+- Herbs – Especially soft herbs like parsley, dill, tarragon, and basil.

-- Beans, and even cooked grains like rice or quinoa can be thrown in.
+- Cooked grains like rice or pseudo-grains like quinoa can be thrown in.

 The main thing to remember is that whatever you throw into your baked omelette has to have already been cooked.
 If you skip this step, you’ll end up with a bunch of raw, watery veggies in your omelette.
 No good.

-- You can eat it hot, cold, or room temp.
+You can eat them hot, cold, or room temperature.

 Honestly I tend to prefer cold or room temp over hot.
 I like sliding back a slab on its own, or sandwiched between a couple pieces of crusty bread–slathered with a flavoured mayo of some kind.
 My spinach walnut pesto would be a really really good option here!
 When cold or room temp, these make such a great packed lunch item.
 If you’ve got a kid to feed, cut the baked omelette into fingers and turn that pesto mayo into a little dipping sauce.
 Sour cream is also a great dip for this.
 Your family will love it.

-- You can make it ahead of time and eat it for days.
+You can make them ahead of time and eat them for days.

 A baked omelette is one of those –make it on Sunday, eat until Wednesday– kinda things.
 One batch will give you about 6-8 reasonable-sized slabs.